azizilab/arcadia_reproducibility/README.md

 This repository contains reproducible code and scripts used in the ARCADIA paper.
 ARCADIA is a method for integrating single-cell RNA-seq and spatial proteomics data using archetype-based cross-modal alignment.
 This repository provides:

 - **Benchmarking**: Comparison of ARCADIA against state-of-the-art methods (scMODAL, MaxFuse)
-- **Simulation**: Synthetic dataset generation - CITE-seq dataset with paired protein markers, scRNA-seq data and synthetic spatial locations for cells
+- **Simulation**: Synthetic dataset generation - CITE-seq dataset with paired protein markers, scRNA-seq data, and synthetic spatial locations for cells
 - **Datasets**: Real dataset - Tonsil dataset with CODEX spatial proteomics and scRNA-seq data
 - **Analysis**: Notebooks for reproducing paper figures and robustness analyses

-Please check out our main [ARCADIA repository](https://github.com/azizilab/ARCADIA) for the latest code and tutorials.
+Please check out our main [ARCADIA repository](https://github.com/azizilab/ARCADIA_public) for the latest code and tutorials.

 ## Repository Structure